 How Do You Apply for a Burlington Store Credit Card?

-If after reading the above you still feel that getting the Burlington Credit Card is worth the 5% store credit to you, than it’s easy to apply.
+If after reading the above you still feel that getting the card is worth the 5% store credit to you then it’s easy to apply.
 If you are close to a Burlington store, you can go in person and apply right there.
 This way, you can take advantage of the one-time 10% promotional discount for purchases immediately after approval.

 Are the Loyalty Rewards Automatic?

-No. Burlington actually makes it significantly harder to use their loyalty points than most credit card rewards programs.
+No. Burlington makes it significantly harder to use its loyalty points than most credit card rewards programs.

 How Much Is the Late Payment Fee for the Burlington Credit Card?